Avinash61160/DGA-Detection/README.md

 Create a new environment
 ---
-python3 -m venv path-Nmae_of_Env
+python3 -m venv path-Name_of_Env
 ---
-install requirement.txt
+install requirements.txt